 Peru is best known for its ancient cultures and the fascinating archaeological hotspots that draw people from all around the world.
 As you may know, this country is the home of the mysterious Incan civilization that has fascinated the world for many decades.
 From interesting ancient arts, customs and crafts, and some of the world’s most secluded sites, you’ll find it all in Peru.

-Mexico is one of the United States’ biggest trade partners (at the moment), so there is no lack of university students and business executives in this country waiting to learn English from a native speaker.
+Mexico is one of the United States’ biggest trade partners (third at the moment, and rapidly gaining on Canada), so there is no lack of university students and business executives in this country waiting to learn English from a native speaker.
 Having nearly twice the population as the next biggest Spanish speaking country, Mexico welcomes you with endless opportunities for teaching English as a second language.

-The possibilities are even more for certified English teachers as this is the only country where possible to find English teaching jobs throughout the year.
+There are even more possibilities for certified English teachers as this is the only country where it is possible to find English teaching jobs throughout the year.
 Even though most people who arrive here to teach, find their jobs online before landing, many teachers also prefer interviewing in person in places like Mexico City, Puebla, and Guadalajara.

 As an English teacher, you can expect to earn a salary to live a very comfortable and fulfilling middle-class Chilean lifestyle.
 To begin the job hunt, you may head to the capital and largest city of the country, Santiago, where the demand for native English teachers is very high.
 If you’re a certified English teacher, expect to find plenty of opportunities available.